Saxenda (liraglutide): Overview, how it works, and more

 Liraglutide is prescribed for people with a body mass index (BMI) of more than 27 who also have a weight-related medical problem (diabetes, high blood pressure, or high cholesterol, for example) or for people living with obesity with a BMI over 30.
 Youth between the ages of 12 and 17 who weigh at least 132 pounds and live with obesity are also approved by the FDA to use Saxenda.

 For the best results, experts recommend using Saxenda (liraglutide) in conjunction with a healthy diet and regular physical activity.
 Eating nourishing food, drinking enough water, and exercising regularly (strength training especially) keep you feeling your best as you’re losing weight.
 Proper nutrition and hydration help mitigate side effects and activity protects against the loss of lean muscle mass.
-Experts recommend pairing medication with a proven behavior change program like WeightWatchers—it’s how to achieve long-term, sustainable health outcomes.
+Experts recommend pairing medication with a proven behavior change program like WeightWatchers—for long-term, sustainable health outcomes.

 Speak with your healthcare provider to determine if weight-management medication is right for you.
 Be sure to mention if you have a history of alcohol misuse, high cholesterol, digestive-related issues like gallbladder disease, pancreatitis, kidney disease, or if you’ve ever been treated for depression.
 Working with a provider who is trained in weight-management and weight stigma can be especially helpful as you consider your options.